Flexberry/flexberry.github.io/pages/products/flexberry-security/fs_flexberry-security-update.en.md

 3. After the installation of the packages to change the settings, which is necessary, in the config file in the section `Unity`:
 * Set the desired types of data services in mapping.
-* To fix the value of the properties `CustomizationStringName` named in the registration data services: `dataServiceForSecurityManager`, `dataServiceForAuditAgentManageradapter` (this check is made every `на случай` - in case the audit authority for some reason does not transmit the data service is configured to work with classes of authority).
+* To fix the value of the properties `CustomizationStringName` named in the registration data services: `dataServiceForSecurityManager`, `dataServiceForAuditAgentManageradapter` (this registration is done «just in case» - in case the audit authority for some reason does not transmit the data service is configured to work with classes of authority).
 In `CustomizationStringName` property specifies the connection string name from section `connectionStrings` configuration file.
 * If needed you can add salt to hash passwords.
 Now Sol is specified as a parameter in the constructor of hesher password (not the Manager agents as previously!).
 You can also change the type of hesher passwords from Sha1 to something else, if you are designing a new app and there is no database with the old hashes.
-* To replace the membership, role and profile providers on the providers from `новых` powers: `FlexberryMembershipProvider`, `FlexberryRoleProvider` and `FlexberryProfileProvider`, namespace `NewPlatform.Flexberry.Security`, Assembly `NewPlatform.Flexberry.Security`.
+* To replace the membership, role and profile providers on the providers from» «new powers: `FlexberryMembershipProvider`, `FlexberryRoleProvider` and `FlexberryProfileProvider`, namespace `NewPlatform.Flexberry.Security`, Assembly `NewPlatform.Flexberry.Security`.
 * Clean interface resolution `ISecurityService` on `CheckingInSessionMode` (remove from config if any).

 The main changes `Security`: